sodiumoxide/sodiumoxide/README.md

 Most documentation is taken from NaCl, with minor modification where the API differs between the C and Rust versions.

+### Support for the AES AEAD Variant

+The AES AEAD variant `crypto_aead_aes256gcm` requires hardware support for the `AES` and `CLMUL` instruction set extensions to x86; you can read why that's the case [here](https://doc.libsodium.org/secret-key_cryptography/aead/aes-256-gcm#limitations).
+These instruction set extensions were first made available in Intel Westmere (early 2010) and at the time of writing x86 hardware support for them is near universal.

+Libsodium exposes an API for runtime feature detection and doesn't prevent you from calling `crypto_aead_aes256gcm` on a machine lacking `AES` and `CMUL` expressions; doing so will result in a runtime `SIGILL` (illegal instruction).
+By contrast sodiumoxide exposes an API that precludes the use of the `crypto_aead_aes256gcm_*` family of functions without performing the runtime check.
+It's important to note that the use of `sodiumoxide::init()` is mandatory when using AES; unless you call `init` calls `aead::aes256gcm::Aes256Gcm::new()` will always return `Err(_)` even if your runtime hardware supports AES.

 ## Dependencies

 C compiler (`cc`, `clang`, ...) must be installed in order to build libsodium from source.